Papahānaumokuākea ‘Ahahui Alaka‘i (PAA)

 Papahānaumokuākea ‘Ahahui Alaka‘i (PAA) is a 10-day experiential leadership program that brings together teachers, business people, policy-makers, and other community leaders interested in learning and being inspired by science and traditional knowledge management practices.
 This workshop, being sponsored by staff of Papahānaumokuākea Marine National Monument (Monument), facilitates participants with a broad range of interests and knowledge to achieve active stewardship of natural and cultural resources within their home communities.
 ‘Ahahui refers to society, club or association.
 Alaka‘i is Hawaiian for ambassador or leader.
 The Hawaiian word /acronym PAA (Pa‘a) means steadfast, learned, determined, strong, to hold, keep, retain.

-The Monument co-trustee agencies (U. S. Fish and Wildlife Service, National Oceanic and Atmospheric Administration, and the State of Hawai‘i) will select a group of up to 12 people to participate.
-The first three days will be spent on O‘ahu in Hawai‘i learning natural and cultural history of Papahānaumokuākea, getting to know the other participants, and preparing for the field portion of the workshop.
+The Monument co-trustee agencies (U. S. Fish and Wildlife Service, National Oceanic and Atmospheric Administration, and the State of Hawai'‘i) will select a group of up to 12 people to participate.
+The first three days will be spent on O'ahu in Hawai'i learning natural and cultural history of Papahānaumokuākea, getting to know the other participants, and preparing for the field portion of the workshop.
 The remaining seven days will be spent on remote Midway Atoll located 1,250 miles northwest of Honolulu within the Monument.
 On the atoll participants will be surrounded by millions of nesting seabirds, as well as an incredible assemblage of marine wildlife.
 Participants will be immersed in a variety of activities using traditional knowledge, science methodology, island conservation and resource management practices while building upon their plans to navigate change back home.
-Back Back

 Who May Apply

 PAA accepts nominations from educators in formal and informal settings, community leaders, as well as people in positions that support community change and stewardship.
-We are seeking participants who are active in their communities that will promote stewardship and lead people to action.
+We are seeking participants who are active in their communities, who will promote stewardship, and lead people to action.
 In each group, we will be seeking a balance of different professions, skills and understandings.
 We will be looking for a combination of formal teachers from schools, informal educators such as interpreters in national parks, as well as community and business leaders who want to affect environmental awareness and inspire people to take action.
-We are also seeking people in each group that have traditional ecological knowledge and cultural understanding of Oceania and Hawai‘i.
+We are also seeking people in each group that have traditional ecological knowledge and cultural understanding of Oceania and Hawai'i.
 Both United States citizens and international nominees are welcome.
-Back

 Timeline